Click on the questions to expand the content:

 If you have an Intel Desktop Board, the latest driver that has been validated with your board can be downloaded from the Intel Download Center.

-To see if a newer generic graphics driver is available for your computer, visit the Intel® Driver Update Utility.
+To see if a newer generic graphics driver is available for your computer, visit the Intel® Driver & Support Assistant.
 If this utility finds that a customized driver is installed, see the page customized computer manufacturer graphics driver is detected for additional information.

 My processor utilization is high when playing a Blu-ray Disc movie.
 Is this normal?Processor utilization is affected and can vary depending on a number of factors including the computer's configuration and the Blu-ray disc content being played.
 For example, older Intel® Graphics Controllers which support software decode of Blu-ray disc content will have high processor utilization since the decode is handled by the processor.
 Sometimes, older un-optimized software may cause unusually high processor utilization.
 It is important to ensure that an optimized media player version is being used along with the most recent graphics drivers and system BIOS.